 Indian Free Peach

-Said to be one of the all-time highest rated fruits at taste tests, this heirloom variety was grown at Monticello by Thomas Jefferson, who prized it for its rich color, flavor and size.
+Indian Free is an improved, freestone sport of Indian Blood, which is one of the all-time, highest-rated fruits at taste tests.
+Indian Blood was an heirloom variety grown at Monticello by Thomas Jefferson, who prized it for its rich color, flavor and size.
+It's hard to improve on historically great, but with Indian Free, the proof is in the peach!

 Plant another peach or nectarine as a pollinator.